rafapb/nd00333_AZMLND_C2/README.md

 ### Step 2 Automated ML Experiment

 In this step, we run an AutoML experiment to find the best model.
+Azure [AutoML](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml) is a service that runs experiments to find the best model in a very efficient way.

 First, the dataset needs to be uploaded.